-There’s nothing sweeter than learning a wilderness survival hack; that is, a way of doing something that is so beautiful in its simplicity that you wonder why it was never been suggested before.
-Below are 10 wilderness survival hacks that you will want to try on your next camping trip just for the sheer joy of showing off to your friends:
+There’s nothing sweeter than learning a wilderness survival hack.
+It is a way of doing something that is so beautiful in its simplicity you wonder why it was never been suggested before.
+Below are 10 wilderness survival hacks that you will want to try on your next camping trip.
+Just for the sheer joy of showing off to your friends:

-Make a pop can stove with just a pen knife.–
+2. Make a pop can stove with just a pen knife.

 3. Start a fire in the rain.

 4. Remember that you can use pine resin as a fire starter.

 Pine resin has multiple uses.
 You can even waterproof boots and mend holes in tarps with it.
 But if you light it on fire it burns for a long time, which makes it easier for campfires to catch.
 If you mix it with something like dry moss it goes further and does just as good a job.

 Wet socks are one of the great banes of camping and hiking.
 We always take extra pairs of socks camping with us, but it pays to know how to dry your socks quickly in a pinch.
 I like to get a large flat stone about a foot in diameter, give it a thorough clean, and then prop it up facing our campfire.
 I just leave it there.
 If we need to dry our socks, we roll them up in a towel, give them a good squeeze (an important step), make sure the rock isn’t too hot (you should be able to hold your hand on it for a one-two count), and then lay the socks on the rock.
 You can keep it propped up a little way from the fire to get heat on both sides.
 Turn the socks every ten minutes or so.